Paul Lovatt-Cooper

 Paul Lovatt-Cooper (born 21 March 1976) is an English percussionist and composer.
-He currently holds the position of Director of Music at Factory Transmedia, and is the Managing Director of his music company PLC Music.
-Lovatt-Cooper is also Composer in Association with the Black Dyke Band.
+He currently holds the position of director of music at Factory Transmedia, and is the managing director of his music company PLC Music.
+Lovatt-Cooper is also 'composer in association' with the Black Dyke Band.

+He is married to Zoe Lovatt-Cooper (nee Hancock), former flugelhorn player for Black Dyke Band.
+They have two children together.

 Early life

 Paul Lovatt-Cooper was born and raised in Alderney.
-His parents were Officers in the Salvation Army.
-He was quickly introduced into music by all of his family members who were all keen musicians and keen to keep the family tradition going.
+His parents were officers in the Salvation Army.
+He was introduced into music by his family members, who were all musicians and keen to keep the family tradition going.
 Lovatt-Cooper started his musical career by playing the drums at school at the age of twelve.
 He joined the school band shortly after, which led to an invitation to play for former British Open Champions Kennedy's Swinton Band.
 The invitation came from his music teacher and conductor of the band Kevin Bolton.

 Career

 Percussionist

 As a percussionist, Paul Lovatt-Cooper has been moderately successful.
-At the age of 12 he began performing with the Kennedy's Swinton Band.
+At the age of 12, he began performing with the Kennedy's Swinton Band.
 He was invited to audition for the Williams Fairey Band in 1992 and passed.
-Lovatt-Cooper became a regular soloist and also became Principal Percussionist with the Williams Fairey Band.
-In 2003 Lovatt-Cooper left Faireys to join the Black Dyke Band as percussionist.
+Lovatt-Cooper became a regular soloist and also became principal percussionist with the Williams Fairey Band.
+In 2003, Lovatt-Cooper left Faireys to join the Black Dyke Band as percussionist.